la2050/archive/_projects/2016/collaborative-teacher-project-igniting-curiosity-through-innovative-classrooms-teacher-mentoring.md

   level of quality it takes to really make a difference!
 With the help of 2050, LA can lead the way in ensuring that young children are curious, engaged learners.
+Please explain how you will define and measure success for your project.​: >- The Pedagogical Institute’s evaluation tools for this Collaborative Teacher Project measure the shift away from the traditional academic pedagogy used now by K-12 teachers and towards developmentally appropriate practice and play-based learning more appropriate for younger children.
+We measure: 1) children’s intellectual, social and critical thinking skills; 2) development of teachers’ reflective skills to assess learning; and 3) Principals’ perspectives.

+  The Teachers are asked to complete a scaled survey of 26 questions and 3 open-ended questions every month to capture change over time.
+The questions are designed to evaluate elements of the Pianta et al. CLASS evaluation system, e.g., around children’s independence in the learning environment, critical thinking, and opportunities for extended conversation with teacher and peers.

+  The teachers also complete a 60 page portfolio of photographs, video footage, dialogue, and examples of children’s theory development.
+These portfolios document both the teacher’s and the children’s learning over time.
+The finished product is a multi-media record of the teacher’s journey in implementing new teaching practices.
+It highlights the teacher’s role in nurturing children’s independence, curiosity, and development.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/collaborative-teacher-project-igniting-curiosity-through-innovative-classrooms-teacher-mentoring/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1467124065741-team91.jpg
 organization_name: The Pedagogical Institute of Los Angeles